Isla Aguada Campeche: Top Things to Do and Explore

 And the waves were moving the ferry very dangerously.
 A few minutes before reaching land, tragedy struck.

-The boat sank with a wave, and the people on board jumped into the water to swim under the strong tide.
+The boat sank with a wave, and the people jumped into the water to swim under the strong tide.

 On this famous dock, someone shouted that the “ferry was sinking.”

-Meanwhile, on the dock, some locals were helping people to get out of the sea, while they saw how some others were drowning.
+Meanwhile, on the dock, some locals were helping people escape the sea while they saw how others were drowning.
 It is said that there were around 150 dead.

 Today this dock is still there, and you can take your souvenir photo and ride the boat to take you on a site tour.